-In particular the limit $L_\text{M}\rightarrow 0$ allows to make an interesting connection with the physics of magnetic impurities in superconductors and the emergence of the ABS (known as Yu-Shiba-Rusinov states in this context, see Ref. \cite{Balatsky_2006} for a review). b) We focus on SE nanowires with weak (or no) Rashba spin-orbit coupling.
-While this assumption prevents us from describing topological phases in the device, the spin projection $S^z$ of the induced ABS becomes a good quantum number, allowing the emergence of high-spin ground states.
-From the experimental point of view, the realization of such device would require to use a centrosymmetric SE nanowire, such as silicon (Si), in order to minimize the Rashba coupling and to maintain $S_z$ as a good quantum number.
-The rest of the paper is organized as follows.
-In Sec. \ref{sec:model}, we introduce a theoretical model for a one dimensional SE-SC heterostructure with a FMI interface in a central region, including a coupling to normal leads.
-In Sec. \ref{sec:Transport} we present the details of the calculation of the conductance via non-equilibrium Keldysh Green's functions.
-In Sec. \ref{sec:results} we present results for the local and non-local conductances, and finally, in Sec. \ref{sec:summary}, we provide a summary and our conclusions.
+In particular the limit $k_F L_\text{M} < 1$ becomes relevant to generate isolated spin-polarized ABS, and allows to make an interesting connection with the physics of magnetic impurities in superconductors and the emergence of the ABS (known as Yu-Shiba-Rusinov states in this context, see Ref. \cite{Balatsky_2006} for a review). \item We focus on SE nanowires with weak (or no) Rashba spin-orbit coupling.
+Although this coupling is crucial for inducing a topological phase, it prevents ABS from having a well-defined spin projection $S^z$.
+In our case, the spin projection of the induced ABS remains a good quantum number, enabling for spin-polarized transport and for the emergence of high-spin ground states.
+From an experimental point of view, the realization of such a device would require to use centrosymmetric SE nanowire, such as silicon (Si), in order to minimize the Rashba coupling and maintain $S_z$ a good quantum number. \end{enumerate}